 It’s a special opportunity to help kids catch their first fish.
 Fishing may seem like an easy task to those who fish often but for those who haven’t ever before a little help goes a very long way.
-Creating a successful first experience is key to creating a nature connection that lasts a lifetime.
+Creating a successful first experience is key to creating an experience that leads to seconds and thirds and enjoyment in nature that lasts a lifetime.

 Some Quick Tips for Newbies: